New OSHA Silica Testing Requirement in Effect

 According to OSHA, “Table 1 matches common construction tasks with dust control methods, so employers know exactly what they need to do to limit worker exposures to silica.
 The dust control measures listed in the table include methods known to be effective…”

-So if you’re very confident in your compliance professionals and team you can wing it and follow Table 1, but if you don’t dot your I’s and cross your T’s you may be subject to serious penalties.
-We suggest you get the OSHA silica testing done so you know where you stand and can demonstrate you’ve done your due diligence.
+If you’re very confident in your compliance professionals and team you can follow Table 1, but if you don’t dot your I’s and cross your T’s you may be subject to serious penalties.
+We recommend OSHA silica air quality testing so you have data that can demonstrate your respirable crystalline silica concentrations are below regulatory levels and you’ve done due diligence.